Skip to main content

 What Is an Agentic Workflow?

-An agentic workflow treats an LLM not as a monolithic oracle, but as a cooperative set of agents, each contributing to a more complex reasoning process.
+An agentic workflow treats an LLM as a cooperative set of agents, each contributing to a more complex reasoning process.
 These agents can operate:

-• Reduce latency (all agents think at once)
+• Lower latency (all agents think at once)

-• Increase diversity (each prompt has a unique voice or role)
+• Greater diversity (each prompt carries a unique voice or role)

-This is particularly useful for multi-role decision making, creative brainstorming, and opinion synthesis.
+This shines in multi-role decision making, creative brainstorming, and opinion synthesis.

 Code Walkthrough: Multi-Perspective Reasoning